-Preferred first-line systemic endocrine-based therapy options, which are category 1 recommendations (based on phase 3 clinical trial evidence) per National Comprehensive Cancer Network (NCCN) guidelines, include an aromatase inhibitor (anastrozole, exemestane, or letrozole) in combination with a cyclin-dependent kinase 4/6 (CDK4/6) inhibitor (palbociclib, ribociclib, or abemaciclib); fulvestrant with or without a nonsteroidal aromatase inhibitor (ie, anastrozole or letrozole); or fulvestrant in combination with a CDK4/6 inhibitor.
+Preferred first-line systemic endocrine-based therapy options per National Comprehensive Cancer Network (NCCN) and European Society for Medical Oncology (ESMO) guidelines include an aromatase inhibitor (anastrozole, exemestane, or letrozole) in combination with a cyclin-dependent kinase 4/6 (CDK4/6) inhibitor (palbociclib, ribociclib, or abemaciclib) or fulvestrant in combination with a CDK4/6 inhibitor.

-A HER2-receptor antagonist, with or without chemotherapy, is used only for HER2+ breast cancer.
-Most women with HER2+ breast cancer will receive one or more chemotherapy drugs plus trastuzumab, the anti–HER2-receptor antagonist.
-Many studies have shown that these treatments dramatically improve survival for women with HER2+ breast cancer (SEER).
+Anti-HER2 targeted therapies, with or without chemotherapy, are used only for HER2+ breast cancer.
+Many studies have shown that these treatments dramatically improve survival of patients with HER2+ breast cancer.

 Learn more about medications for metastatic breast cancer.